alexcumplido/alexcumplido/README.md

 ### Hello there!

 Developer with a passion for translating business logic into an easy-to-use UI.
-I do enjoy participating in Hackathons and tech meetups because I am driven by collaboration.
+Driven by team collaboration, I enjoy participating in Hackathons and tech meetups.
 Working on the frontend with GIT, HTML, CSS with Sass, JavaScript, and React with hooks.
-Currently migrating to TypeScript and interested in TDD principles.
-I am looking to contribute to an engineering team creating solutions with an impact on customers and solving users problems.
+Currently, I am migrating to TypeScript and interested in TDD principles.
+Looking to contribute to a company creating solutions with an impact on customers and solving users' problems.

 👨‍💻 See my <strong>[website](https://alexcumplido.github.io/portfolio/)</strong> for more information!